amir1387aht/phy6222_smartwatch/README.md

 <b>How to build:</b>

-    Enter "make" in root folder, the code will compile, flash and a simple terminal will open for logs
+    Enter ```make``` in root folder, the code will compile, flash and a simple terminal will open for logs